 What You Should Look For in a GPU

 Your GPU is the component that will affect your gaming and streaming the most.
 Here are some of the most important features to look for when purchasing a GPU:

 Nvidia and AMD are the two main companies that make GPU chips.
 These chips are the most important part of the graphics card and are extremely intricate and complex.
 Nvidia has the bigger portion of the market share.
-However, there are other companies, including EVGA, ASUS, MSI, and Gigabyte, that utilize the Nvidia and AMD chips and manufacture the rest of the graphics card, such as the body and the fans.
+However, other companies, including EVGA, ASUS, MSI, and Gigabyte, utilize the Nvidia and AMD chips and manufacture the rest of the graphics card, such as the body and the fans.
 EVGA cards might be more expensive as it’s more of a premium brand, while Gigabyte cards are more budget-friendly.